crosscon/uc1-2-integration/README.md

 You can run the tasks directly from `vscode`/`vscodium`.
-The task dependency has been configured, so running `rpi: deploy` should also sync source code, rebuild the image, fetch artifacts and deploy binaries on a Pi.
+The task dependency has been configured, so running `rpi: deploy` should also sync source code, rebuild the image, fetch artifacts and deploy binaries on a RPI.
 You can also run these steps manually by simply calling scripts in `./scripts` directory.